Ionic React vs React Native: What are the Differences Between Them?

 The React ecosystem has two major ways to build cross-platform mobile apps: Ionic React and React Native.
 However, the two projects have different goals, features, and capabilities, and it’s important to understand the differences before investing in one.

 In this article we outline the differences between the two projects and make a recommendation based on the type of apps your team is building, the skillsets of the engineers on your team, and the importance of enterprise support and functionality.
+So, what is the difference between Ionic React and React Native?

 What is Ionic React?